IRL2/nanover-server-py/paper/paper.md

 comprises the server component.
 NanoVer Server facilitates iMD simulations by providing an interface between the physics engine used to simulate the molecular system and the researcher(s) connecting to the simulation, equipping the researcher(s) with tools to interact with the system in real time.
-NanoVer Server already interfaces with many multiple programs used to perform molecular simulations [Cite OpenMM and ASE], with a particular emphasis on OpenMM.
+NanoVer Server already interfaces with many multiple programs used to perform molecular simulations [eastman_openmm_2024,larsen_atomic_2017], with a particular emphasis on OpenMM.
 The NanoVer Server package is written in Python, making it easy to integrate with many of the existing tools of the computational chemistry community and beyond.
 Additionally, being free and open-source (distributed under the MIT license [Citation?]), the NanoVer Server package can easily be customised and extended to interface with other physics engines.

 NanoVer Server performs quantitative iMD simulations, delivering rigorous on-the-fly analytics about both the molecular simulation (including energies, particle forces and particle velocities) and the perturbations induced by